serenacao/ai-chatbots/README.md

 - Never push secrets to Git; use Vercel Environment Variables only
 - Optionally rotate keys after testing

 ## Quick Dev Reference

 - Start dev server: `npm run dev` (http://localhost:5173)
 - Build: `npm run build`

-Replier‑only mode: The pipeline currently bypasses agents/orchestrators and supplies default frames so you can chat immediately.
-As you implement agents/orchestrators, rewire the pipeline to use them.